Ngā Uruora - Kāpiti Project: History of project

 The Paekākāriki-Pukerua Bay escarpment is home to the 10 km Escarpment Track; costing $1.4 million, this is the most expensive section of the entire national walkway network known as Te Araroa.
 Ngā Uruora was integral in getting the Escarpment Track established, as they had been using tracks through the area since 1997.

 Ngā Uruora is a member of The Kāpiti Coast Biodiversity Project that received $294,000 by the Ministry for the Environment in 2015.
-They hope to create a virtually predator-free 16.5 square kilometre "mainland island" in Kapiti.
+They hope to create a virtually predator-free 16.5 square kilometre "mainland island" in Kāpiti.

 Ngā Uruora has a particular focus on restoring habitat for lizards and has an agreement with Department of Conservation (New Zealand) to carry out a lizard protection trial.